Extraterritoriality: The US Perspective

 Specifically, the CEA provisions regulating swaps apply to activities outside the United States that (1) ‘have a direct and significant connection with activities in, or effect on, commerce of the United States’, or (2) contravene CFTC rules or regulations aimed at preventing ‘the evasion of any provision’ added to the CEA through Dodd-Frank.
 Because Loginovskaya did not involve swaps, the court took ‘no view of the effect that the Dodd-Frank amendments may have on the extraterritorial reach of the CEA’.

 Some questions of extraterritoriality play out differently in the context of enforcement actions, as opposed to private actions.
 To begin, several provisions in the CEA expressly grant the CFTC regulatory and enforcement authority over certain conduct involving foreign elements.
-The statute permits the CFTC to adopt rules proscribing fraud concerning transactions or instruments made on or subject to the rules of foreign exchanges or markets, so long as the regulated behavior is committed by ‘any person located in the United States’; it also grants the Commission authority to enforce those rules through lawsuits.
+The statute permits the CFTC to adopt rules proscribing fraud concerning transactions or instruments made on or subject to the rules of foreign exchanges or markets, so long as the regulated behaviour is committed by ‘any person located in the United States’; it also grants the Commission authority to enforce those rules through lawsuits.

 In addition, because enforcement actions do not rely on the transaction-focused private right of action in Section 22, it is likely that some such actions will be permitted to proceed as domestic applications of the CEA based on territorial connections other than US transactions.
-For example, the Second Circuit has held that the anti-fraud provisions Sections 6(c)(1) and 9(a)(2) centre on manipulation of commodities markets and prices, not on transactions.
-Similarly, Section 4o, another anti-fraud provision, prohibits commodity trading advisors, and associated individuals or entities, from defrauding clients – without any requirement that the fraud occur in connection with a transaction in a commodity.
+For example, the Second Circuit has held that the anti-fraud provisions under Sections 6(c)(1) and 9(a)(2) centre on manipulation of commodities markets and prices, not on transactions.
+Similarly, Section 4o, another anti-fraud provision, prohibits commodity trading advisers, and associated individuals or entities, from defrauding clients – without any requirement that the fraud occur in connection with a transaction in a commodity.
 Given that the provision is not transaction-based, there appears to be no warrant for applying Morrison’s ‘domestic transaction’ test in this context.

 On its face, the Sherman Act proscribes ‘every contract, combination . . . or conspiracy in restraint of trade’, but the Supreme Court has held that the Act ‘outlaw[s] only unreasonable restraints’.
-Most trade practices are evaluated under the rule of reason, which requires a determination whether, in all the circumstances, ‘a restrictive practice should be prohibited as imposing an unreasonable restraint on competition.’
+Most trade practices are evaluated under the rule of reason, which requires a determination whether, in all the circumstances, ‘a restrictive practice should be prohibited as imposing an unreasonable restraint on competition’.
 But horizontal cartel activity – outright collusion among competitors – is a per se violation of the Sherman Act.
 The antitrust laws are enforced both civilly and criminally, with criminal enforcement generally limited to per se violations.

 In Hartford Fire Insurance Co v.
 California, decided in 1993, the Supreme Court declared it ‘well established by now that the Sherman Act applies to foreign conduct that was meant to produce and did in fact produce some substantial effect in the United States’.
 That formulation tracked the ‘effects’ test that Morrison would reject in 2010.
 Arguably, then, Morrison may be read to have called into question the continued vitality of Hartford Fire.

 But Morrison has not prompted broad reconsideration of the extraterritorial reach of the Sherman Act, likely for two reasons.
 First, it may be possible to harmonise Morrison and Hartford Fire.
 In Morrison, it was held that lower courts had been wrong not to apply the presumption against extraterritoriality in cases where the effects test was satisfied, and should in the future apply the presumption in all cases.
 One reading of Hartford Fire is that the presumption against extraterritoriality is rebutted in Sherman Act cases; that is, the Court’s ‘effects’ language was offered not as a reason to avoid applying the presumption (which would contravene Morrison), but as a description of the extraterritorial reach of a statute that overcomes the presumption.
-Although the majority did not say as much (or mention the presumption at all), the author of the judgment, Justice Scalia, took that view in dissent: ‘We have . . . found the presumption to be overcome with respect to our antitrust laws.’
+Although the majority did not say as much (or mention the presumption at all), the author of the decision, Mr Justice Antonin Scalia, took that view in dissent: ‘We have . . . found the presumption to be overcome with respect to our antitrust laws.’